 There is so much passion around the letters BLW!
 If I had known all of this heat existed before, I might have been more reluctant to share posts with BLW in the title.
 After reading some of the rules of these Facebook groups, maybe the approach I've been taking with my kids isn't actually BLW after all.

 The term "strict" BLW is thrown around a lot which I surmised meant extreme BLWing.
 There is one closed FB group that will literally remove without warning any member that mentions pureed food.
 Applesauce?
 Get the hell out of town.
 Pumpkin puree for a baby?
 Are you a loon?
 YOGURT?!
 Yogurt is fine but ONLY if you serve to baby with something to dip in it.

 One of the message boards I stumbled upon gave the OK for foods that are "naturally pureed" (huh?) like applesauce and yogurt, but if you pureed it yourself or bought it in a pouch you better throw that ish out of a moving car.
 Another group highlighted in every post "it's not true BLW if your baby isn't eating exactly what you're eating".
 I know the point is one family, one meal, but I don't see the benefit of making moms feel like they're failing if they eat the last piece of pizza themselves while offering avocado toast to baby.
-I also saw more than once the suggestion that introducing both pureed along with non pureed textures was not only the antithesis of BLW, but that it was dangerous.
+I also saw more than once the suggestion that introducing both pureed along with non pureed textures was not only the antithesis of BLW, but that it was dangerous (definitely not true).

 Does it really have to be so all or nothing?

 To dietitians, all or nothings usually set of a big ole red flag.
 All or nothing habits for adults sometimes take the form of extreme diets (that fail).
 It seems, food related all-or-nothings can start with babies if you stumble onto one of these "strict" BLW Facebook groups.